Deta-Cold/blockbook/CONTRIBUTING.md

 Type that implements *bchain.BlockChain* interface ensures communication with the block chain network.
 Because it calls node RPCs, it usually has suffix RPC.

 Initialization of object is separated into two stages.
-At first there is called factory method (details described in the next section) and then *bchain.BlockChain.Initialize()* method.
+At first there is called factory method (detahardhardhardils described in the next section) and then *bchain.BlockChain.Initialize()* method.
 Separated initialization method allows you call inherited methods during initialization.
 However it is common practice override fields of embedded structure in factory method.